+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-• Leading Companies: CCL Industries Inc., Multi-Color Corporation, Amcor plc, Huhtamäki Oyj, Constantia Flexibles Group GmbH, Berry Global Group Inc., Avery Dennison Corporation, Coveris Holdings S.A., RKW Group GmbH, Skanem AS.
-Leadership from these suppliers shapes competitive dynamics and sets benchmarks in quality, sustainability, and technological adoption.
+• Leading Companies: CCL Industries Inc., Multi-Color Corporation, Amcor plc, Huhtamäki Oyj, Constantia Flexibles Group GmbH, Berry Global Group, Inc., Avery Dennison Corporation, Coveris Holdings S.A., RKW Group GmbH, Skanem AS.
+These companies pioneer innovation in substrate technology, digital processes, and globalized supply chain management.

 Methodology & Data Sources